-Termination for Default
+Termination for default.
 To terminate a contract based upon the contractor's default, the agency asserting default must demonstrate that the contractor has not performed according to the contract.
+This step follows the validated corrective action and/or disputes processes.
 By invoking the termination for default clause, the agency is generally in a position to claim damages due to the other party's breach of the contract.
 Again, either the agency's in-house legal counsel or Assistant Attorney General should be consulted whenever an agency is considering invoking this clause.

-Review and implement contractor's final product 15.40.85 July 1, 2007
+16.20.85 Review and implement contractor's final product

-When the contract is almost complete, contract managers are responsible to:
+16.20.85.a When the contract is almost complete, contract managers are responsible to:

-- Assess whether all services have been provided and contract objectives and outcomes met; - Determine the agency's next steps based on the contractor's work; - Ensure contractor has accounted for any state property or equipment used for the contract, has turned in building access cards, etc.; and - Ensure all invoices are received and authorize final payment, when appropriate, to the contractor.
+- · Assess whether all services have been provided and contract objectives and outcomes met; - · Determine the agency's next steps based on the contractor's work; - Ensure contractor has accounted for any state property or equipment used for the contract, has turned in building access cards, etc.; and - Ensure all invoices are received and authorize final payment, when appropriate, to the contractor.